Conditional quantile sequential estimation for stochastic codes: Conclusion and perspectives

 \section{Conclusion and perspectives}

 In this paper, we proposed a sequential method for the estimation of a conditional quantile of the output of a stochastic code where inputs lie in $\mathbb{R}^d$.
-We introduced a combination of $k$-nearest neighbours and Robins-Monro estimator.
-The algorithm thus elaborated had then two parameters to tune : the number of neighbours $k_n=\lfloor n^{\beta}$ and the learning rate $\gamma_n=n^{-\gamma}$.
-Obtaining a bias-variance decomposition of the risk, we showed that our algorithm is convergent for $\frac{1}{2} < \gamma < \beta < 1$ and we studied its mean square error non-asymptotic rate of convergence.
-Moreover, we proved that we have to choose $\gamma=\frac{1}{1+d}$ and $\beta=\gamma+ \eta_{\beta}$ ($\eta_{\beta}>0$) to get the best rate of convergence.
-Numerical simulations have showed that our algorithm with theoretical optimal parameters is really powerful to estimate a conditional quantile, even in dimension $d>1$.
+We introduced a combination of $k$-nearest neighbors and Robins-Monro estimator.
+This algorithm has two parameters: the number of neighbors $k_n=\lfloor n^{\beta}\rfloor$ and the learning rate $\gamma_n=n^{-\gamma}$.
+By deriving a bias-variance decomposition of the risk, we showed that our algorithm is convergent for $\frac{1}{2} < \gamma < \beta < 1$ and we studied its mean squared error non-asymptotic rate of convergence.
+Moreover, we proved that the choice $\gamma=\frac{1}{1+d}$ and $\beta\gtrsim\gamma$ leads to the best rate of convergence.
+Numerical simulations show that the algorithm tuned with those theoretically optimal parameters is a powerful and accurate estimator of the conditional quantiles, even in dimension $d>1$.

 The theoretical guarantees are shown under strong technical assumptions, but our algorithm is a general methodology to solve the problem.
 Relaxing the conditions will be the object of a future work.
-Moreover, the proof that we propose constrained us to use an artefact parameter $\epsilon$ which implies that the non-asymptotic inequality is theoretically true for big $n$, even if simulations confirm that this problem does not exist in practice.
+Moreover, the proof that we propose constrained us to use an artefact parameter $\zeta$ which implies that the non-asymptotic inequality is theoretically true for large values of $n$, even if simulations confirm that this problem does not exist in practice.
 A second perspective is then to find a better way to prove this inequality for smaller $n$.

-Finally, it is a very interesting future work to write non-asymptotic lower-bound for the mean square error of our algorithms.
+Finally, it would be of great interest to derive non-asymptotic lower-bounds for the mean squared error of the algorithm.